adkrueger/System-Excel-Writer/README.md

 If the above instructions didn't work, follow the OS-specific instructions below.

 **WINDOWS**:
-Open Notepad and type something like the following:
-@echo off
-"path where your python.exe is stored" "path where writer.py is stored" pause

-(Mine looks like the following.
-You may need to enable hidden items to see AppData in File Explorer by opening File Explorer, clicking "View" on the menu, then checking "Hidden Items" box in the "Show/hide" area.
-@echo off
-C:\Users\aakru\AppData\Local\Programs\Python\Python37-32\python.exe C:\Users\aakru\Downloads\System-Excel-Writer-master\System-Excel-Writer-master\writer.py
-pause
-)
-After this, save the file and change the file extension to .bat You should be able to double click the .bat folder, which will open the Command Prompt window and subsequently a window containing instructions on how to operate the program.
+Using Command Prompt (type "cmd" in the search bar and click on Command Prompt), type in the following: python "path where writer.py is stored" i.e. python C:\Users\user\Downloads\System-Excel-Writer-master\writer.py alternatively, use the "cd" command to navigate to the same directory as writer.py (https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd), and type: python ./writer.py

 **MAC OS**:
-Open Terminal (i.e. Command+Spacebar, then type "Terminal" and click on the program) and type something like the following: python3 "path where writer.py is stored" i.e. python3 C:\Users\aakru\Downloads\System-Excel-Writer-master\System-Excel-Writer-master\writer.py *or* python3 ./writer.py                 <-- note that this only works if your terminal is in the same directory as writer.py This will run the program, where a window will pop up with instructions on how to run the program.
+Open Terminal (i.e. Command+Spacebar, then type "Terminal" and click on the program) and type something like the following: python3 "path where writer.py is stored" i.e. python3 C:/Users/user/Downloads/System-Excel-Writer-master/writer.py *or* python3 ./writer.py                 <-- note that this only works if your terminal is in the same directory as writer.py This will run the program, where a window will pop up with instructions on how to run the program.